home-assistant/home-assistant.io/source/getting-started/index.markdown

  1. Put the SD card in your SD card reader,
  2. Open Etcher, select the Hass.io image and flash it to the SD card.
- 3. Wifi setup only: open the file `system-connections/resin-sample` with a text editor.
+ 3. WiFi setup only: open the file `system-connections/resin-sample` with a text editor.
 Change `ssid` to be your network name and `psk` to be your password.
  4. Unmount the SD card and remove it from your SD card reader.
  5. Insert the SD card into your Raspberry Pi 3.
-If you are going to use an ethernet cable to supply internet, connect that too into the Pi.
+If you are going to use an Ethernet cable to supply Internet, connect that too.
  6. Connect your Raspberry Pi to the power supply so it turns on.
- 7. The Raspberry Pi will now boot up, connect to the internet and download the latest version of Home Assistant.
+ 7. The Raspberry Pi will now boot up, connect to the Internet and download the latest version of Home Assistant.
 This will take about 20 minutes.
  8. Home Assistant will be available at [http://hassio.local:8123][local].

 [local]: http://hassio.local:8123